Varssos/sw-notes/docs/source/cpp/STL/general_utilities_library/std_any.rst

 Header: ``<any>`` since C++17

-It is a type-safe container for single values of any copy constructible type
+It is a type-safe container for single values of any copy constructible type.
+Safe equivalent to ``void*``

 Assigning an std::any object